-Therefore the Coulomb-correction that can be applied in a three-dimensional measurement is the following:
+Therefore, the Coulomb correction that could be applied in a three-dimensional measurement was the following:

-where $C_{2,1D}^{(C)}$ is the result from the integral of Eq.~\ref{eq:final_int}. in a spherical case with radius of $R_\text{PCMS}$ according to Eq.~\ref{eq:r_avg_3d}. and at momentum $q_\text{inv}$ which can be calculated for every point in a three-dimensional measurement in LCMS.
+where $C_{2,1D}^{(C)}$ is the result from the integral of Equation~(\ref{eq:final_int}) in a spherical case with a radius of $R_\text{PCMS}$ according to Equation~(\ref{eq:r_avg_3d}) and at momentum $q_\text{inv}$, which can be calculated for every point in a three-dimensional measurement in the LCMS.

-\subsection{Spherical (one-dimensional) HBT measurements}
+\subsection{Spherical (One-Dimensional) HBT Measurements}

-Below we investigate the implications of our calculations for one-dimensional HBT measurements.
-When we perform a one-dimensional measurement in LCMS we assume that the source here is spherical, thus $R=R_\text{out}=R_\text{side}=R_\text{long}$ and we have a single momentum variable $q_{\rm LCMS}=\sqrt{q^{L2}_\text{out}+q_\text{side}^{L2}+q_\text{long}^{L2}}$, but the Coulomb correction is calculated in PCMS with $R_1,R_2,R_3$.
-This means, that a spherical source in LCMS would imply a non-spherical ($R_1=R/\sqrt{1-\beta_T^2}$, $R_2=R_3=R$) source in PCMS and the need for a three-dimensional Coulomb-correction.
-However, we have seen above that the non-spherical Coulomb-correction can be well approximated with a spherical Coulomb-correction if we use the right average R, viz. instead of ${R}_{\rm LCMS}=R$ we have to use
+Below, we investigate the implications of our calculations for one-dimensional HBT measurements.
+When we performed a one-dimensional measurement in the LCMS, we assumed that the source was spherical in this frame, i.e., $R=R_\text{out}=R_\text{side}=R_\text{long}$, and we had a single momentum variable $q_{\rm LCMS}=\sqrt{q^{L2}_\text{out}+q_\text{side}^{L2}+q_\text{long}^{L2}}$.
+But the Coulomb correction was calculated in the PCMS with $R_1,R_2,R_3$.
+This meant that a spherical source in the LCMS would imply a non-spherical ($R_1=R/\sqrt{1-\beta_T^2}$, $R_2=R_3=R$) source in the PCMS and the need for a three-dimensional Coulomb correction.
+However, we saw above that the non-spherical Coulomb correction could be well approximated with a spherical Coulomb correction if we used the right average R, viz., instead of ${R}_{\rm LCMS}=R$, we had to use

-if we use a quadratic average R. Another problem stems from the fact that we can not reconstruct $q_\text{inv}$ from $q_{\rm LCMS}$.
-An obvious solution would be to measure all momentum variables instead of just the length of the momentum difference, but then the advantages of the 1D measurement over the 3D would be lost.
-We can try to overcome this obstacle in some other ways, one solid approximation could be the following: we measure an $A(q_{\rm LCMS},q_\text{inv})$ distribution of particle pairs and then we use this to obtain a weighted Coulomb-correction:
+if we used a quadratic average R. Another problem stemmed from the fact that we could not reconstruct $q_\text{inv}$ from $q_{\rm LCMS}$.
+An obvious solution would be to measure all momentum variables instead of just the length of the momentum difference, but then the advantage of the 1D measurement over the 3D measurement (the possibility of a measurement with higher statistical significance) would be lost.
+We could try to overcome this obstacle in some other ways.
+One solid approximation could be the following: measure an $A(q_{\rm LCMS},q_\text{inv})$ distribution of particle pairs, and then use this to obtain a weighted Coulomb-correction, as shown below.